 Our Current Operations.
 We currently offer our proprietary, cloud-based pdvConnect mobile resource management solution to dispatch-centric business who utilize Tier 1 cellular networks.
 We market pdvConnect through our direct sales force and indirectly through two Tier 1 carriers in the United States and one international carrier.
 We have entered into standard reseller, co-marketing and license agreements with these third-party carriers in the ordinary course of business.
 Our Tier 1 carrier partners market pdvConnect as an available application to complement their wireless service offerings.
 Generally, pdvConnect has been offered at a monthly unit price of up to \$20.
-For the year ended March 31, 2014, approximately 84% and 16% of our revenues were from domestic and international operations, respectively.
-For the three months ended June 30, 2014, approximately 89% and 11% of our revenues were for Fiscal 2014 and the three months ended June 30, 2014.
-Revenues from these three carriers accounted for 48%, 26% and 11% of our revenues for Fiscal 2014, respectively, and 41%, 27% and 16% of our revenues for the three months ended June 30, 2014, respectively.
+For the year ended March 31, 2014, approximately 94% and 6% of our revenues were from domestic and international sales of pdvConnect, respectively.
+For the six months ended September 30, 2014 and 2013, approximately 97% and 3% and 93% and 7% of our revenues were from domestic and international operations, respectively.
+Revenues from these three carriers accounted for 47%, 31% and 6% of our revenues for Fiscal 2014, respectively.
+For the six months ended September 30, 2014 and September 30, 2013, revenues from these three carriers accounted for 52%, 26% and 3% and 56%, 20% and 7%, respectively.
 Nevertheless, based on the net proceeds we received in the private placement and our current business strategy, we do not believe that the loss of any one of these third-party carriers would have material adverse effect on our business taken as a whole.
 Since inception, we have invested over \$10 million into developing this proprietary technology.

 Management Team Expertise.
 Our senior management team includes Brian McAuley and Morgan O'Brien, who were the co-founders of Nextel.
 In addition to Messrs.
 McAuley and O'Brien, our senior management team also includes several executives, including John Pescatore, our President and Chief Executive Officer, Timothy Gray, our Chief Financial Officer, and Leon Frazier, our Chief Sales and Marketing Officer, each of whom were involved in the growth of Nextel's dispatch business.
 Their Nextel business plan first offered business users a dedicated dispatch radio network and then consolidated the fragmented 800 MHz SMR industry and eventually launched a nationwide dispatch radio network.
 They teamed with Motorola to develop the iDEN technology on which the Nextel dispatch radio network was deployed, and Motorola eventually became a major investor in Nextel when it sold Nextel its 800 MHz operations.
-After growing the subscriber base to approximately 23 million users, Nextel merged with Sprint at a stand-alone value of \$36 billion in 2005.
+After growing the subscriber base to approximately 23 million users, Nextel merged with Sprint at a standalone value of \$36 billion in 2005.
 We also anticipate hiring experienced and successful sales, operating, and technology personnel many of whom our senior management team previously worked with at Nextel or at other companies throughout the wireless industry.